 Archived Reference Servers (14)

-Anthropic originally maintained 14 additional reference servers that were archived on May 29, 2025 at modelcontextprotocol/servers-archived (237 stars, 141 forks, 2,572 commits, 21 contributors).
+Anthropic originally maintained 14 additional reference servers that were archived on May 29, 2025 at modelcontextprotocol/servers-archived (253 stars, 148 forks).
+No updates since archival — multiple security researchers have filed CVEs against individual archived servers that will never be patched.
 These were moved as the ecosystem matured and independent maintainers took over:

 | Server | What It Did |